OISF/suricata/doc/userguide/devguide/contributing/code-submission-process.rst

 #.
 Commits need to be logically separated.
 Don't fix unrelated things in one commit.
 #.
 Don't add unnecessary commits, if commit 2 fixes commit 1 merge them together (squash)
 #.
 Commits need to have proper messages, explaining anything that is non-trivial
 #.
 Commits should not, at the same time, change, rename and/or move code.
-Use separate commits
+Use
-     for each of this, e.g, a commit to rename files, then a commit to change the code.
+   separate commits for each of this, e.g, a commit to rename files, then a commit to change the code.
 #.
+If your code changes or adds new behavior, add the related documentation
-Documentation updates should be in their own commit (not mixed with code commits)
+   updates in their own commit, but make sure to add the same ticket number to both commit messages.
 #.
 Commit messages need to be properly formatted (check the example further
      below in this section):
       * Meaningful and short (50 chars max) subject line followed by an empty line